Endless Caverns

+Endless Caverns is a commercial show cave located 3 mi south of New Market, Virginia, United States.
+The cavern is located in the pet-friendly, Endless Caverns Resort, featuring RV sites, vacation rental cottages and a number of amenities, including an outdoor pool, playground, hiking trails, catch-and-release fishing pond, mining sluice, and more.

 History

 According to the tour operators, the cave was discovered by two boys in October 1879, while hunting rabbits on the property of Ruben Zirkle.
-The boys cornered a rabbit behind an outcropping of limestone rocks, and began moving some of the loose stones to flush the rabbit from his hiding place.
+The boys cornered a rabbit behind an outcropping of limestone rocks and began moving some of the loose stones to flush the rabbit from his hiding place.
 After doing this they discovered a hole in the ground and ran back to the house to grab some ropes and candles.
-After going into the hole the boys found that there were many chambers and rooms.
+After going into the hole, the boys found that there were many chambers and rooms.
 Not long after the discovery, the Zirkles began doing candle lit tours through the cave.
 In 1919, the cave was bought by Colonel Brown who had the cave fully electrified for the August 1920 grand opening with a lighting design by Phineas Stephens.
 In 1928 more electric work was done in collaboration with Samuel Hibben and W.A.
 Oglesby.
-There is a campground site with hookups for recreational vehicles at Endless Caverns.